papagunit/Email-Marketing-Reference/terminology-semantics.md

 Marketing Email -

-Marketing Automation Platform \(MAP\) - Traditionally an online service provided through the browser with a user friendly interface, featuring graphical elements with drag and drop capabilities, that abstracts many typical tasks Email Marketers typically use on a daily basis, without the need to code campaigns
+Marketing Automation Platform \(MAP\) - Traditionally an online service provided through the browser with a user friendly interface, featuring graphical elements with drag and drop capabilities, that abstracts many typical tasks Email Marketers typically use on a daily basis, without the need to code campaigns or directly interact with the SMTP.
+They typically also provide email asset management, image and file hosting, a contact database with subscription management, visualizations and reporting, strategic segmentation of contacts, dynamic or personalized messaging within emails, email tracking, website tracking and personalization, landing page hosting and tracking,

 Best Practice -